geoblock/Geoblock/README.md

 # Geoblock
-Geoblock is the geological modelling and mining simulation program.
+Geoblock is the geoscience modelling and mining simulation program.
 Alpha version